document-capture/advanced-line-recognition/README.md

 # CKL Advanced Line Recognition #

 ## Introduction ##
-This repository contains an extension for [Continia Document Capture](http://continia.com/documentcapture-for-dynamics-nav.aspx) module, which is a solution for scanning of invoices and other documents directly from Microsoft Dynamics NAV!
+This repository contains an extension for [Continia Document Capture](http://continia.com/documentcapture-for-dynamics-nav.aspx) module, which is a solution for scanning of invoices and other documents directly from inside Microsoft Dynamics Business Central/NAV!

-The initial development was done by [CKL Software GmbH (CKL)](https://www.ckl-kore.de "Jump to CKL Website") and the code will be maintained by CKL unregularly based on experiences made in projects.
+The code will be unregularly maintained or updated.

-**Please note!**
+## Remark ##
-This is not an official module / add-on and therefor CKL Software does not offer support for implementation, training or is responsible for errors in this module.
+You can use this code as it is, without any warranty or support by me, [Continia Software A/S](https://www.continia.com "Continia Software") or [CKL Software GmbH](https://www.ckl-kore.de "CKL Software - Add-ons for Microsoft Dynamics Business Central and NAV").

-You can use the CKL Advance Line Recognition on your own risk.
+You can use the Advanced Line Recognition on your own risk.

 **If you find issues in the code, please report these in the issues list here on Github.**